 In 2016, a plaintiff filed an inverse condemnation action as a result of a flooding incident on July 26, 2013.
 Plaintiffs have also sued the County of Socorro and the New Mexico Department of Transportation.
 The District was added to the case in the second amended complaint.
-A settlement has resolved this case and it has been dismissed.
+A settlement has resolved this case and it was dismissed in FY2021.